 - It seems that The Flintstones have discontinued, or tried to discontinue, their "older Pebbles and Bam-Bam" related media.
 Though they did make a cameo appearance in Johnny Bravo.

 - One episode of Family Guy involved Lois working as a reporter for Fox news and discovering that Michael Moore and Rush Limbaugh (along with a number of other celebrities) are actually just fictional personas created by Fred Savage.
 A later episode features Rush Limbaugh having a book signing in Quahog, leading to this conversation:

 Chris: But I thought Rush Limbaugh was just a fictional character played by Fred Savage...

 Lois: Then it's a lie.
 Everything Fox News says is a lie.

 Chris: This one's true mom!
 You saw it with your own eyes and then you reported it on Fox News!

 - Star Trek: The Animated Series was largely deemed non-canon by Paramount for decades, even though writers referenced events from the show and managed to force select elements (most notably the episode "Yesteryear", which told of Spock's childhood and was widely regarded as the cartoon's best episode) into canon if only because of their popularity with fans.
 While the Expanded Universe novels got away with referencing the cartoons, in 1989 Paramount put into its contract with DC Comics that writers could not use or reference the cartoon, much to writer Peter David's horror.
-Ultimately, to promote the cartoons getting a DVD release, Paramount did a fan poll to decide once and for all the canon status of the cartoon, with fans voting overwhelming to make the company finally acknowledge it as part of the show's official continuity.
+Ultimately, to promote the cartoons getting a DVD release, CBS, the new owners of the property, did a fan poll to decide once and for all the canon status of the cartoon, with fans voting overwhelming to make the company finally acknowledge it as part of the show's official continuity.